rouskinlab/seismic-rna/src/docs/howto/runwf.rst

 .. _mask_too_many_reads:

-Troubleshooting too many reads being filtered out
+Too many reads are filtered out
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 In the Mask report file, check the settings for filtering reads and the number